 10. Side Swept Bangs with A Bun

 This is a new style encompassing blow-gazing and side swept bangs that reveal your cheekbones amazingly.
-It ideal hairstyle to show off your high cheekbones.
+It is the ideal hairstyle to show off your high cheekbones.

 11. Long Hair with Curtain Bangs

-This look is representing major breathtaking styles, especially when the look is parted right down at the center.
+This look represents major breathtaking styles, especially when the look is parted right down at the center.

 12. Long, Piecey Haircut